opencybersecurityalliance/kestrel-lang/docs/tutorial.rst

 Hunting On Real-World Data
 ==========================

 Now it is time to hunt on real-world data.
-Before you start, you must identify an available data source, which can be a host monitor, an EDR, a SIEM, a firewall, etc. In the first release of Kestrel, the *STIX-Shifter data source interface* is included. `STIX-Shifter`_ supports lots of data sources to connect to Kestrel.
-Check if yours is in the `supported list`_ before you start.
+Before start, you must identify one or more available data sources for hunting, which can be a host monitor, an EDR, a SIEM, a firewall, etc. Kestrel has data source interfaces, each of which rules and configures how to talk to a set of data sources.
+The first data source interface available to Kestrel is the :doc:`source/kestrel_datasource_stixshifter.interface`, which leverages `STIX-shifter`_ as a federated search layer to talk to more then a dozen of different data sources.
+Visit the STIX-shifter `supported list`_ to get the STIX-shifter connector *module name* for your data source.

 Checking Data Sources
 ---------------------